HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 ### Invalid `<head>` elements

-Search engine crawlers follow HTML standard, and when they encounter an invalid element in the `<head>`, this will end the `<head>` and assume the `<body>`  has started.
+Search engine crawlers follow HTML standard and when they encounter an invalid element in the `<head>`, it ends the `<head>` and assumes the `<body>` has started.
 This can prevent important metadata from being discovered or incomplete renderings.

 The impact of a prematurely closed `<head>` is often difficult to catch since the problematic tag’s position may change on every page load.
 Broken `<head>` tags are frequently identified by reports on missing elements such as `canonical`, `hreflang`, and `title` tags.